5 Reasons Why the Dallas Data Landscape is Expanding

 4. Planes, Trains and Automobiles

-Two of the top five airline companies in the United States are headquartered in the Dallas-Fort Worth Metropolitan Area.
-According to the Bureau of Transportation Statistics, air passenger totals reached a record high last year, topping 895 million.
+Two rel="noopener noreferrer" of the top five airline companies in the United States are headquartered in the Dallas-Fort Worth Metropolitan Area.
+According to the Bureau of Transportation Statistics, air passenger totals reached a record high last year, topping rel="noopener noreferrer" 895 million.
 Those 895 million passengers generated billions of digital records and required a lot of computing power.
 Furthermore, Texas consistently ranks in the top 10% in motor vehicle and aircraft manufacturing and supports a robust railway system of freight and passenger lines.

 5. Data Friendly

-Last, but not least, data center providers are flocking to Texas to take advantage of rapidly expanding fiber availability, supportive municipalities, attractive state tax exemptions, existing infrastructure and favorable real estate conditions.
+Last, but not least, data center providers are flocking to Texas rel="noopener noreferrer" to take advantage of rapidly expanding fiber availability, supportive municipalities, attractive state tax exemptions, existing infrastructure and favorable real estate conditions.
 According to the Dallas Morning News, North Texas municipalities “have been actively recruiting data centers for years.”
 And it’s a mutually beneficial relationship.
 Texas cities enjoy the positive economic impact a data center brings without the civic engineering challenges other larger industrial complexes present like traffic and environmental impact.

 Learn more about how QTS is leading the pack in the Dallas data scene at our 40-acre campus.
 Our Dallas facility has achieved a LEED Gold certification for design and provides carrier-neutral connectivity.
-Click here to learn more about how QTS Dallas-Fort Worth can help you achieve your business goals or give us a call at 877.QTS.DATA
+Click here to learn more about how QTS Irving can help you achieve your business goals or give us a call at 877.QTS.DATA